Start of change

 • OpenID Connect-specific prerequisites.
 You may need to contact your IT department for this information.

-• You must have the OpenID Connect provider hostname, client ID, and client secret.
+• You must have the OpenID Connect provider hostname, client ID, client secret, and root CA certificate.
 If you do not already have these values, contact your IT department.

 • The OpenID Connect application must use the following sign-in redirect URL, where mfa_sso_host_location is the hostname of the system where oidcnode is installed.
 You can contact your IT department to configure this setting.